-AWARNING Ignition of explosive battery gases can cause severe personal injury.
+Ignition of explosive battery gases can cause severe personal injury.
 Do not smoke while servicing batteries.

 Accidental starting of the generator set can cause severe personal injury or death.
-Place the control switch in STOP position and disconnect the battery cable before inspecting generator set.
+Place the control switch in STOP position and disconnect the negative battery cable(s) before inspecting generator set.